E-Invoicing in India

 What is the process for foreign companies issuing e-invoices in India?

 Foreign companies with GST registration in India must comply with e-invoicing.
+Imports are not covered, but exports must comply.

 Does India require real-time reporting of invoices?

-Yes, real-time reporting to the IRP is required and the IRN must be generated before sending the invoice to the buyer.
+Yes.
+Real-time reporting to the IRP is required and the IRN must be generated before sending the invoice to the buyer.

 Do non-resident companies need to comply with e-invoicing in India?